mauriciofmar3/mauriciofmar3.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

      && ...
 \end{eqnarray*}$$

-And, as we know from the $$f(x)=\frac{a}{x}$$ example, fixed point iteration doesn't always converge on a fixed point.

-By the way, it appears that this expansion will continue forever and never terminate.
+It appears that this expansion will continue forever and never terminate.
 But we can build a termination condition into the function $$f$$ so that it stops expanding.
 Let's see how that would work with the sqrt example.
 Our $$f$$ would look like this:

 ~~~ javascript
 function step (callback) {